Kimberly Goss: Personal life

-Goss was in a long-term relationship with and eventually married guitarist Alexi Laiho, who played lead guitar for both Sinergy and Children of Bodom (in which Alexi also did lead vocals).
-The couple separated in 2004, although they still remained close friends.
+Goss was in a long-term relationship with and eventually married guitarist Alexi Laiho, who played lead guitar for both Sinergy and Children of Bodom (in which Laiho also did lead vocals).
+The couple separated in 2004, although they remained close friends.
 They both shared identical tattoos of a coiled snake around their ring fingers and also had each other's initials tattooed on the upper part of their left arms.
-After Laiho's death in 2020, the Finnish media revealed that they never got divorced, but were on good terms and had regular text and video contact until the day he died.
+After Laiho's death in 2020, the Finnish media revealed that they never got divorced, and were on good terms and had regular text and video contact until the day he died.